 if the review here does not cut it for you I also have somewhat the main one HEREI think it is possibly longer and I have some more facts and information

 One of the reasons so many Dracula books came out was because Bram’s copyright (though owned by his widowed wife) was void so that gave Hollywood & other author’s free reign to basically ruin the great gothic novel he created.

-I have yet to get to it, but I’ve heard its quite good.
-That its supposed to be a sequel to his super great gramp’s popular gothic novel Dracula.
+Before I was able to get this I heard it was quite good.
+That its supposed to be a sequel to his super great Gramp’s or was it Uncle’s popular Gothic novel Dracula.

 Erie (ireland) Dracula stamp set

 Christopher Lee (Scars of Dracula 2007),

 Jack Palance (in Dan Curtis’ Dracula of 1974) BBC’s Count Dracula Mini Series of 2007,

 Peter Cushing (there’s a stamp below with the depiction) &

 In 2013 Jonathan Rhys Meyers was the newest incarnation for the NBC series DRACULA.